markramrattan/freetrade-universe-web/README.md

 # Freetrade Universe Web

-Easy to use web version of all stocks available on freetrade.io.
+Easy to use web version of all available US and UK stocks & ETFs on https://freetrade.io.

 ## Features